Optimal Placement of Distributed Energy Storage in Power Networks: Main Result

 For a subset $\mathcal{K} \subseteq \mathcal{N}_G$, let $p_*$ and ${\pi_*}^\mathcal{K}$ be the optimal values for problems $P$ and $\Pi^\mathcal{K}$, respectively.
 Now, we are ready to present the main result of this paper.

-\begin{theorem} Suppose $\mathcal{K} \subseteq \mathcal{N}_G$ and each node $i \in \mathcal{K}$ has a single connection.
-If $P$ is feasible, then $\Pi^\mathcal{K}$ is feasible and $p_* = \pi_*^\mathcal{K}$. \end{theorem} The theorem states that, for any available storage budget, there \emph{always} exists an optimal allocation of storage capacities that places \emph{no} storage at any subset of generation buses with single connections.
-The result holds, regardless of the demand profiles and other network parameters, such as line flow constraints and impedances of transmission lines.
-In our model, the demand profiles of the load buses are deterministic.
-However, since Theorem \ref{thm:main} holds for arbitrary demand profiles, our result extends to the case where the load is stochastic.
+\begin{theorem} Let $\mathcal{K}\subseteq \mathcal{N}_G$ be a subset of generation nodes that have single connections.
+Consider the storage placement problem $P$, the restricted storage placement problem $\Pi^{\mathcal{K}}$ and their respective optimal costs $p_*$ and $\pi_*^\mathcal{K}$.
+If $P$ is feasible, then $\Pi^\mathcal{K}$ is feasible and $p_* = \pi_*^\mathcal{K}$. \end{theorem} Problem $P$, in general, may have multiple optimal solutions, but Theorem \ref{thm:main} proves that there \emph{always} exists an optimal allocation of storage capacities that places \emph{no} storage at any subset of generation buses with single connections, regardless of the demand profiles, generation capacities, line-flow limits and characteristics of the storage technologies.

-Note that we restrict attention to generator buses in $\mathcal{K}$ that have single connections only.
-This is applicable in many practical scenarios, as discussed in Section \ref{discussion}.
-The result is not true, in general, if $\mathcal{K}$ includes generator buses with multiple connections.
-We provide an example in Section \ref{generatorsWithMultipleConnections} to illustrate this.
+Next, we make the following remarks about the result. (a) Notice that we have restricted our attention to generator buses in $\mathcal{K}$ that have single connections only.
+This does not generalize to the case if $\mathcal{K}$ includes generator buses with multiple connections; see Section \ref{sec:multGen} for an example. (b) Storage capacity allocation at each bus has been assumed to be infinitely divisible, i.e., each $b_k, k\in \mathcal{N}$ that satisfies the budget constraint $\sum_{k \in \mathcal{N}} b_k \leq h$ in \eqref{eq:sum(bk)<h} is feasible.
+But it might be impractical to implement an optimal allocation with arbitrarily small storage capacities.
+This, however, is not a limitation for the result in Theorem \ref{thm:main} as it only specifies zero storage capacities at some buses and does \emph{not} characterize storage sizes at others. (c) In our formulation, we assume perfect knowledge of the entire demand profile.
+The result in Theorem \ref{thm:main}, however, holds true for \emph{any} demand profile as long as the storage placement problem $P$ is feasible.